-The PTO for the tractor in this incident is rated 540 revolutions per minute (rpm) at 1,900-rpm engine speed.
+The PTO for the tractor in the incident was rated at 540 revolutions per minute (rpm) at 1,900-rpm engine speed.
 However, even at engine idle speed (about 700 rpm), the PTO shaft turns at approximately 200 rpm or 3.3 revolutions per second.
-Even at idle speed an entanglement would occur instantly.
+Even at idle speed, an entanglement would occur instantly.

 All persons operating or working near PTO-driven machines should recognize the hazard of PTO driveline entanglement and the need for complete driveline shielding systems.
-Workers should understand that even when the driveline shielding system is complete, safe clearance should be maintained to protect against being caught by undetected sharp edges of damaged shields.
-Workers should receive training in machine-specific hazard identification for all machines they are exposed to.
+People should understand that even when the driveline shielding is complete, safe clearance should be maintained to protect against being caught by undetected sharp edges of damaged shields.
+People should receive training in machine-specific hazard identification for all machines they are exposed to.